ToKiNoBug/HeuristicFlow/docs/Genetic/NSGA2Base.md

 If objective number is dynamic, `ObjNum-1` will be replaced by 255(see [`OptimT_MOGA_RTObjNum_MaxObjNum`](MOGABase.md)).

 I believe in most cases no body will tries to solve a multi-objective problem with more than 255 objectives using NSGA-II.

-### `calculateDominatedNum(std::vector<infoUnit> & pop) const`
-This function is the first part of selection operator.
-This part is moved out as a virtual function since it can be boosted when using Eigen's `Array`.

-However in this class there's only a simple implementation without any vectorization.

 ### `select()`
 This is the core of NSGA2.
 It applies non-dominated sorting in following steps: